efrederickson/SharpLua/README.txt

   - sload            - deserialize a file to an object
   - table.removeitem - removes an item from a table

+Current projects:
+SharpLua              The SharpLua parser, interpreter, and REPL SharpLua.Serializer   Serializes a #Lua AST parsed from a source file SharpLua.Compiler     A simple compiler for #Lua, I used the L# compiler SharpLua.Interpreter  SharpLua's interpreter program SharpLuaAddIn         A SharpDevelop addin with syntax highlighting for #Lua CryptoLib             An experimental encryption lib for #Lua

-To compile CryptoLib, you will need to change the reference to IExtendFramework wherever you have one.
-You can get IExtendFramework at https://github.com/mlnlover11/IExtendFramework
+To compile CryptoLib, you will need to change the reference to IExtendFramework wherever you have an IExtendFramework dll You can get IExtendFramework at https://github.com/mlnlover11/IExtendFramework